PolymerLabs/arcs/shells/pipes-shell/README.md

   - used to connect to remote devtools (aka Arcs Explorer)

 - solo
-  - fetch manifest from [mainfest-url] instead of the default
+  - fetch manifest from [manifest-url] instead of the default
   - if omitted, use default manifest

 ## Glitch Support